rosschapman/play-rct-ts-fns-swagger/README.md

 - Use swagger node parser to generate client JSON config
 - Some inline styling is great for a demo
 - Gifs for fun AND profit
+- Use "Layout" components
+  - Only managed to sneak in one (OperationViewerLayout)

 # TIL